Skip to main content

 Financial Support

-Studying at University can be financially challenging so here at Brunel, we want to draw your attention to the UK Government support scheme – NHS Learning Support Fund (LSF) aimed to reduce this cost burden.
+Studying at university can be financially challenging, so here at Brunel, we want to draw your attention to the UK Government support scheme – NHS Learning Support Fund (LSF) aimed to reduce this cost burden.

-It’s likely that all students going on clinical placements will incur some travel expenses in excess of their normal travel to and from the University.
-Very occasionally students may have a travel journey in excess of 2 hours each way to and from placement in which case they would be eligible to stay local to their placement during the working week which would naturally incur extra expenditure for accommodation too.
+If you're going on clinical placements, it’s likely that you'll incur some travel expenses in addition to your normal travel to and from University.
+Very occasionally, you may have a travel journey in excess of two hours each way to and from placement.
+If this is the case, you'll be eligible to stay local to your placement during the working week, which would naturally incur extra expenditure for accommodation too.
+UK students are eligible for reimbursement of excess travel or accommodation costs incurred due to undertaking practical training on a clinical placement.
+This money does not need to be paid back.
+Further information can be found here.

 In addition to the basic Training Grant - UK students who have parental responsibility for a child may be eligible for an additional grant of £2000 for each academic year.
 This grant does not need to be paid back.
-Further information can be found here.

 UK students may apply for an additional exceptional support grant of up to £3000 for each academic year.
 This grant does not need to be paid back.
 Further information can be found here.

-Dean’s International Scholarship: This course is eligible for a £2,000 fee waiver, per academic year, subject to availability.
+Dean’s International Scholarship: this course is eligible for a £2,000 fee waiver, per academic year, subject to availability.
 This Scholarship is for full-time international students only.
-Find out more.
+Find out more information about this scholarship.

 Chartered Society of Physiotherapyhealth & care professions council